Breadcrumb

 Termite identification and reporting

-There are a wide variety of ways in which termites could be imported into the UK, these almost certainly involving facilitation by humans.
+There are a wide variety of ways in which termites could be imported into the UK, almost always involving humans.
 Professionals such as building surveyors, builders, horticultural industry worker, timber merchants as well as the public and gardeners, can help be vigilant over the possible detection of termites.

-The economically important termite species (that can cause damage timber in buildings) are subterranean termites and drywood termites.
-There are a number of key distinctions shown below.
+The economically important termite species that can cause damage timber in buildings are subterranean termites and drywood termites.

 Subterranean termites